-Give the SSN of:

-2. Two or more individuals (Joint account) The actual owner of the account or, if combined funds, the first individual on the account (1) 3.
+For this type of account: Give the SSN of: 1.
+An individual's account The individual 2.
+Two or more individuals (Joint account) The actual owner of the account or, if combined funds, the first individual on the account (1) 3.
 Custodian account of a minor (Uniform Gift to Minors Act) The minor (2) 4. (a) The usual revocable savings trust account (grantor also is trustee) The grantor-trustee (1) (b) So-called trust account that is not a legal or valid trust under State law The actual owner (1) 5.
-Sole proprietorship or single-owner LLC The owner (3) For t his type of account: Give the EIN of: 6.
+Sole proprietorship or single-owner LLC The owner (3) For his type of account: Give the EIN of: 6.
 Sole proprietorship or single-owner LLC The owner (3) 7.
 A valid trust, estate, or pension trust The legal entity (4) 8.
 Corporate or LLC electing corporate status on Form 8832 The corporation 9.
 Association, club, religious, charitable, educational, or other tax-exempt organization The organization 10.
 Partnership or multi-member LLC The partnership or LLC 11.
-Account with the Department of Agriculture in the name of a public entity The public entity (such as a State or local government, school district or prison) that receives agricultural program payments 12.
-A broker or registered nominee The broker or nominee

-1) List first and circle the name of the person whose number you furnish.
-If only one person on a joint account has a SSN, that person's number must be furnished.
+Account with the Department of Agriculture in the name of a public entity (such as a State or local government, school district or prison) that receives agricultural program payments The public entity 12.
+A broker or registered nominee The broker or nominee (1) List first and circle the name of the person whose number you furnish.
+If only one person on a joint ac count has a SSN, that person's number must be furnished.